FTL: Faster Than Light: Reception

 FTL generally received positive reviews, with praise for the game's captivating nature and means of tapping into the imagination of the players who have envisioned themselves as captains of starships.
 The game's approach and setting has been compared to science fiction works; Ben Kuchera of Penny Arcade Report called FTL "Firefly by way of the Rogue-like genre", while others have compared it to Star Trek and Star Wars.

 PC Gamer awarded FTL its Short-form Game of the Year 2012 award.
 The game won both "Excellence in Design" and the "Audience Award", and was a finalist for the "Seumas McNally Grand Prize" awards for the 15th Annual Independent Games Festival.
 It was also named the "Best Debut" title at the 2013 Game Developers Choice Awards.
 At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards FTL received the nomination for Game, Strategy (Jay Ma, Matthew Davis) and Game Engineering (Matthew Davis).
 During the 16th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated FTL for "Strategy/Simulation Game of the Year".
 Forbes listed both Ma and Davis in its 2013 "30 Under 30" leaders in the field of games for the success of FTL.

 While reception of the game was mainly positive, some reviewers criticized the game's difficulty level.
-Sparky Clarkson of GameCritics called FTL "absurdly, cruelly difficult" game.
+Sparky Clarkson of GameCritics called FTL an "absurdly, cruelly difficult" game.
 The staff of Edge magazine, while generally complimentary towards the game, said that FTL can occasionally be punishing.

 The iPad version of FTL: Advanced Edition was praised for the intuitive touch controls, fine-tuned to work on the device.
 This version has received universal acclaim with a Metacritic score of 88/100 based on 17 reviews.

 FTL, along with indie titles Weird Worlds: Return to Infinite Space (2005), Spelunky (2008) and The Binding of Isaac (2011), are considered to be key games that launched the concept of "roguelite" games that borrow a subset of major features of classical roguelike games but not all; most often, as with FTL, these games use procedural generation along with permadeath atop other gameplay mechanics to create a highly-replayable experience.

 The game's soundtrack was nominated for IGN's Best Overall Music and Best PC Sound of 2012.
 It was recognized as being among Kotaku's Best Video Game Music of 2012, one of the Top Ten Video Game Soundtracks of 2012 on The Game Scouts, and one of Complex magazine's 25 Best Video Game Soundtracks on Bandcamp.